IbtihalFerwana/IbtihalFerwana.github.io/_pages/about.md

 * Social interactions in health and policies

-### Non CS Interests:
+### Some Non CS Interests:
 * Children education, specifically in underserved areas, or refugee camps
-* Children learning development, from cognitive and language perspective
+* Children learning development, from cognitive and language perspectives